Main content starts here.

 Bureau of Social Welfare and Public Health

-While the number of new tuberculosis (TB) cases is on a declining trend in Tokyo as in other parts of the country, the ratio of foreign-born persons* with the disease is becoming higher in the capital compared to the nationwide percentage. (
+While the number of new tuberculosis (TB) cases is on a declining trend in Tokyo as in other parts of the country, the ratio of foreign-born persons* with the disease is becoming higher in the capital compared to the nationwide percentage.
+(See the link)

 The Tokyo Metropolitan Government has produced an educational DVD on TB in order to provide foreign-born residents and others with a correct understanding of the disease so that they can receive examinations and treatments without worry.